 Having a newly diagnosed diabetic cat can be a bit scary and stressful, but don’t worry!

 Listen to your veterinarian and come up with the best management plan for your cat once they’ve been diagnosed.
-Discovering that your cat is diabetic is the crucial first step towards developing a treatment plan to help manage feline diabetes.
+Discovering that your cat is diabetic is the crucial first step toward developing a treatment plan to help manage feline diabetes.